-On August 9, 2021, we issued 2,155,849 shares of our common stock to the sellers of Honey Birdette, based on a price of \$43.02 per share pursuant to the terms of the SPA.
-On August 19, 2021, an additional 4,412 shares of our common stock were issued to the Honey Birdette sellers pursuant to the terms of the terms of a true-up under the SPA.
-The shares issued to the Honey Birdette sellers were issued pursuant to the exemption from registration contained in Section 4(a)(2) of the Securities Act of 1933, as amended (the "Securities Act"), as they were issued pursuant to a price of \$41,000 and the securities and to a price of \$42,000 and the securities and the securities and to a price of \$42,000 and the securities and the securi
+On August 9, 2021, we issued 2,155,649 shares of our common stock to the sellers of Honey Birdette, based on a price of \$43.02 per share pursuant to the terms of the SPA.
+On August 19, 2021, an additional 4,412 shares of our common stock were issued to the Honey Birdette sellers pursuant to the terms of the SPA.
+The share issued to the Honey Birdette sellers were issued pursuant to the exemption from registration contained in Section 4(a)(2) of the Securities Act of 1933, as amended (the "Securities Act"), as they were issued pursuant to a true-up under the steries of a credited investors.